If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 If you disapprove of how the government spends its money, there's nothing you can do, which is coercion.

-If you disapprove of how a private sector entity spends its money, you can choose to not transact with it again, which is choice.
+If you disapprove of how a private sector entity spends its money, you can choose to not interact with it again, which is choice.

 The government treats you as a pocket to be picked, which is coercion.